-Philly Shipyard continues to advance the engineering, procurement and planning work on the Subsea Rock Installation Vessel (SRIV) project in accordance with plan.
+Philly Shipyard continues to advance the engineering, procurement and planning work on the SRIV project in accordance with plan.

-As of 31 March 2022, Philly Shipyard's workforce consisted of 1,152 employees and subcontractors.
-As production on the NSMV program continues to ramp up, Philly Shipyard will further increase its workforce, including through its reinvigorated apprenticeship program.
+As of 30 June 2022, Philly Shipyard's workforce consisted of 1,343 employees and subcontractors.
+Philly Shipyard continues to increase the size and breadth of its apprenticeship program as more cohorts are added to this program.